 The Eurocity (EC) train is a better option.
 It is cheaper than the ICE and goes directly to Dresden (about 2 hours).

-You can book train tickets, look for special sales, and reserve a seat on the Duetsche Bahn (German rail service with information in English) website.
-Learn about special discounts and deals on our page covering special offers.
+You can book train tickets, look for special sales, and reserve a seat on the Deutsche Bahn (German rail service with information in English) website.

 A few things to remember: